-Finally, the fourth paper [4] titled EXODuS: Exploratory OLAP over Document Stores by Mohamed L. Chouder, Stefano Rizzi, Rachid CHALAL introduces an approach enabling analytical processing of schemaless document stores.
+Finally, the fourth paper [4] titled EXODuS: Exploratory OLAP over Document Stores by Mohamed L. Chouder, Stefano Rizzi, Rachid CHALAL introduces an approach enabling the analytical processing of schemaless document stores.
 This approach, named EXODuS, follows the schema-on-read method to leave data unchanged in their structure until they are accessed.
 The approach operates in three phases.
 The first phase extracts a draft multidimensional schema from the documents, classifying attributes into levels and measures based on their type and relating measures to the subset of levels that determine their granularity by checking multidimensional constraints.
 The second phase dynamically checks the well-formedness of an initial user query by extracting approximate functional dependencies from the data.
 The schema obtained during phase one guides the extraction thus avoiding the exponential complexity of checking all dependencies.
 This schema also allows to recommend levels to the user.
 Finally, to enable the use of OLAP primitives, the third phase incrementally builds portion of hierarchies based on the levels appearing in the initial user query by extracting approximate functional dependencies.
 The approach is implemented by translating user queries into the native query language of the MongoDB document store to retrieve JSON data.
 The performance of EXODuS is evaluated over three real-world datasets, revealing that the approach is in line with the requirements of a real-time user interaction.

 The Guest Editors would like to express their gratitude to the Editors-In-Chief of Information Systems, Prof. Felix Nauman, Prof. Dennis Shasha and Prof. Gottfried Vossen, for accepting their proposal of this special issue and for assisting them whenever required.
 The Guest Editors would also like to warmly thank the reviewers and the authors who together contributed to the quality of the papers published in this special issue.